cURL Command in Linux with 30 Practical Examples

 cURL Command Options

-cURL offers a wide range of options that allow you to customize its behavior.
+cURL offers many options that allow you to customize its behavior.
 Here are some of the most commonly used options:

 • -O: Downloads the file from the specified URL.